 There are a lot of scheduling algorithms and a variety of criteria to judge their performance.
 Different algorithms may support different types of processes.
 Some criteria are as follows:

 - CPU utilization: CPU must be as busy as feasible in performing diverse tasks.
-The CPU utilization is very important in a real-time system and multi-programmed systems.
+The CPU utilization is very important in real-time systems and multi-programmed systems.

 - Throughput: the quantity of processes executed in a specific time period is called throughput.
 The throughput increases for short processes.
 It decreases if the size of the processes is huge.